declanmalone/guff/README.md

 # Basic Use: doing maths in a particular field

-As a user, the steps to take to use this library are:
+Steps to using this library:

 * decide what "class" of field you want to use (GF(2<sup>8</sup>), GF(2<sup>16</sup>), etc.);

-* decide if you want to use one of the optimised adaptations or are happy with the default, generic code;
+* decide if you want to use one of the optimised adaptations or are happy with the default generic code;

 * create a new field object (we can call `f`) of that class with your chosen field polynomial (aka "irreducible polynomial") by